What is Opening Doors?

 What is the difference between Maria House & Teresa Shelter?

 Since 2000 Maria House has provided transitional housing, where residents can stay for as long as two years.
 In 2006, we opened Teresa Shelter.
-It offers short-term emergency shelter services and an extended stay program, where woman can stay for up to 6 months.
+It offers short-term emergency shelter services and an extended stay program, where woman can stay for up to one year.
 Download our Rack Brochure for more information.

 Is there any other place in Dubuque that offers the same services as Opening Doors?